andrewrlee/k8-ip-whitelist-check/README.md

+# Kubernete nginx whitelist diff tool

-# A tool to display differences between two sets of kubernetes nginx ip whitelists
+A tool to display differences between two sets of kubernetes nginx ip whitelists

 For instance to compare ip whitelists before and after a deploy when using helm: